ArEnSc/FancyCars.ca/README.md

 I wrote a simple mock paging API to send data in pages back, for infinite scrolling.

+Did create loading indicators:
+Usually an app has loading indicators for paging or infinite scroll in a way.
+Or for loading the initial list

 Sorting:
 I am assuming you wanted client side sorting, so I implemented that for the items on the screen current.
 If it does "page" to the next screen, those items would be unsorted.